splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/2-put-together/05-05-working-with-strings.md

 title: Working with C-Strings
 ---

+To wrap up this section, let's look at how strings works.
+While many of these features are likely to be handled by the language and its libraries, knowing how this works will help you understand what is happening when you perform operations with text.
+Many of these operations are time-consuming as you are working with arrays, so understanding their operations can help you optimise your code, thereby improving its speed and efficiency.

-Knowing that strings are just character arrays with a null terminator to mark the end of the string, let's think about how a function like SplashKit's write_line might work:
+As you will recall, strings are just character arrays with a null terminator to mark the end of the string.
+Using this knowledge, let's think about how a function like SplashKit's `write_line` might work.
+We could code something like this ourselves in a program using the following steps:

 * **Step 1**: We allocate a block of memory to store the string
 * **Step 2**: We assign the string literal "Hello" to the string my_string (note that string literals automatically add a null terminator)